-- Circuit layout to scale 1:2000 (minimum), with indication of orientation, race direction, buildings, installations, services as requested in the relevant FIM Codes and Regulations. - Plan of pits and paddock area and medical centre to scale 1:500 minimum. - Detailed plan of all buildings (including medical centre and helipad), to scale 1:200 minimum. - Profile of track centreline, to scale 1:2000 (length)/1:200 (altitude) minimum. - Cross-sections of track and lateral spaces (track, track surroundings and service areas) at the start line, centre of principal corners, points of minimum and maximum width of the track, bridges and other singular points, to scale 1:200 minimum. - A study of local climatic conditions and the design of the drainage system.
+- Circuit layout to scale 1:2000 (minimum), with indication of orientation, pit buildings, race direction, buildings, installations, access roads, service roads, services, light panels (if applicable) as requested in the relevant FIM Codes and Regulations. - Plan of pits and paddock area and medical centre to scale 1:500 minimum. - Detailed plan of all buildings (including medical centre and helipad), to scale 1:200 minimum. - Profile of track centreline, to scale 1:2000 (length)/1:200 (altitude) minimum. - Cross-sections of track and lateral spaces (track, track surroundings and service areas) at the start line, centre of principal corners, points of minimum and maximum width of the track, bridges and other singular points, to scale 1:200 minimum.

+A study of local climatic conditions and the design of the drainage system.

-The circuit dossier should be supplied in digital format. (to be requested to the FIM, including dwg and pdf).
+The circuit dossier should be supplied in digital format (to be requested to the FIM, including dwg and pdf).

-The digital plans shall comply with the FIM circuit drawing standards (available on request)
+The digital plans shall comply with the FIM circuit drawing standards (available on request).